cardboardcode/comms_toolkit/README.md

 ## **What Is This?**
-This repository contains a general toolkit one can use to navigate quickly on a new Ubuntu laptop.
+This repository contains a general toolkit one can **use to navigate quickly** on a new Ubuntu environment.

 ## **Setup** :hammer: